sharmadeep2/litmusplus/README.md

-# LitmusPlus - Local LitmusChaos Setup
+# LitmusPlus - Enhanced Chaos Engineering Platform

-This repository contains a complete local setup for LitmusChaos, an open-source Chaos Engineering platform.
+This repository contains a complete local setup for **Litmus++ Enhanced Chaos Engineering Platform**, built on top of LitmusChaos with custom branding and enhanced features.

+## 🎯 **What is Litmus++?**

+Litmus++ is an enhanced version of the open-source LitmusChaos platform, featuring:
+- ✨ **Custom Branding**: Enhanced UI with Litmus++ identity
+- 🚀 **Extended Features**: Additional chaos engineering capabilities
+- 📊 **Enhanced Monitoring**: Improved observability and reporting
+- 🔧 **Customizable**: Tailored for advanced chaos engineering workflows

 ## 🚀 Quick Start